 RoboForm is one of the oldest password managers, spanning all the way back to the late 90s.
 Being a senior of the market, RoboForm ensures its place of being one of the best password managers out there.
-It keeps your passwords and personal information safe and secure, RoboForm also tries to make your life that little bit easier with its password filling service.
-It’s an excellent password manager that allows you to store your login details for all your accounts in one secure place.
+It keeps your passwords and personal information secure, makes your life easier with features like its password filling service, and allows you to store your login details for all your accounts in one secure place.

-In this review, I will analyze RoboForm’s strengths and weaknesses in terms of security, pricing, ease of use, and more.
+In this RoboForm review, I will analyze the app’s strengths and weaknesses in terms of security, pricing, ease of use, and more.